GulbakhorOllaberganova/Notices/readme.txt

-there will be some notices
+there will be some notices.

+will add some coding soon.